chef-boneyard/knife-vcair/README.md

  * a routed network with a default SNAT rule allowing internet and DNS
  * a firewall rule allowing that network to reach internet

-## knife vchs server delete OR knife vchs vm delete ##
+## knife vcair server delete OR knife vcair vm delete ##

-Delete a vCHS vAPP. `knife vchs vm delete` is the same command if the term 'vm' is preferred over 'server'. **PLEASE NOTE** - this does not delete the associated node and client objects from the Chef server without using the `-P` option to purge the client.
+Delete a vcair vAPP. `knife vcair vm delete` is the same command if the term 'vm' is preferred over 'server'. **PLEASE NOTE** - this does not delete the associated node and client objects from the Chef server without using the `-P` option to purge the client.

-## knife vchs server list OR knife vchs vm list ##
+## knife vcair server list OR knife vcair vm list ##

-List the currently deployed vCHS servers by their vAPP. `knife vchs vm list` is the same command if the term 'vm' is preferred over 'server'.
+List the currently deployed vcair servers by their vAPP. `knife vcair vm list` is the same command if the term 'vm' is preferred over 'server'.

-## knife vchs image list OR knife vchs template list ##
+## knife vcair image list OR knife vcair template list ##

-List the available vCHS templates or images that may be used for deploying VMs.
+List the available vcair templates or images that may be used for deploying VMs.

-## knife vchs network list ##
+## knife vcair network list ##

-Lists the networks available to the current vCHS organization.
+Lists the networks available to the current vcair organization.

-## knife vchs nat list ##
+## knife vcair nat list ##

-**TODO** List the Network Address Translation (NAT) rules modifying the source/destination IP Addresses or packets arriving to and leaving from the vCHS organization network.
+**TODO** List the Network Address Translation (NAT) rules modifying the source/destination IP Addresses or packets arriving to and leaving from the vcair organization network.

-## knife vchs firewall list ##
+## knife vcair firewall list ##

-**TODO** The list of firewall rules configured for the current vCHS organization network.
+**TODO** The list of firewall rules configured for the current vcair organization network.

-## knife vchs ip list ##
+## knife vcair ip list ##

-**TODO** The list of public IP Addresses provided and allocated for the current vCHS organization network.
+**TODO** The list of public IP Addresses provided and allocated for the current vcair organization network.

 # License #